piermafrost/GEOCLIM5_sulf/README.md

 * Update whatever routine needed to compute the geochemical fluxes of that new variable.

 ### Visualization
-A couple of external scripts are designed for the visualization of GEOCLIM output, in 'visualiation/python/' (Python scripts) and
+A couple of external scripts are designed for the visualization of GEOCLIM output, in 'visualization/python/' (Python scripts) and
 'visualization/jnl/' (Ferret scripts)

 'visualization/python/plot_final_state.py' draw the main oceanic profiles and geochemical fluxes at the end of a run and save them in two pdf files 'final_fluxes--\*.pdf' and 'final_ocean_chemistry--\*.pdf'.
-Usage: `python plot_final_state.py geoclime_output_file_path`.
+Usage: `python plot_final_state.py geoclim_output_file_path`.